What do you spend $8 on? I’ll start:

 WHY SHOULD I CARE?

-Here’s how I see it: if you own an Explore then Cricut Access is really the only way to go.
+Here’s how I see it: if you own a Cricut Explore Air or Cricut Maker then Cricut Access is really the only way to go.
 You spent all that money on an awesome machine so you’d better use it.
 Don’t let it sit in the corner and turn into a decorative shelf accessory.
 Put that bad boy to work!
 It will amaze you and within hours you’ll be hooked.
 With my Cricut Access membership, I come up with every reason under the sun to use my machine.
 You’ll find images that you never imagined exisited and you’ll have fun using them in creative ways.

-Oh – and don’t forget you’ll get 10% off all those supplies from Cricut. com which includes mats, blades, vinyl and tools…among lots of other things.
+Oh – and don’t forget you’ll get 10% off all those supplies from Cricut. com which includes mats, blades, vinyl, Easy Press machines and tools…among lots of other things.

 SIGN ME UP!